shelleyolivia/learn-tutorials/network-documentation/near/tutorials/near-registry-dapp.md

 /**
- * Up vote an entry using attachedDeposit\
+ * Up vote an entry using attachedDeposit
- * NOTE: This is a change method.
-Which means it will modify the state.\
+ * NOTE: This is a change method, which means it will modify the state.
  * But right now we don't distinguish them with annotations yet.
  */
 export function upVoteEntry(index: i32): void {